cleira0501/Data-Science-25Sp/data-science-curriculum-build/challenges/c07-monte-carlo-assignment.md

     ## # A tibble: 1 × 4
     ##   pi_est     se pi_lower pi_upper
     ##    <dbl>  <dbl>    <dbl>    <dbl>
-    ## 1   3.15 0.0164     3.12     3.18
+    ## 1   3.12 0.0166     3.09     3.16

 **Observations**:

 - Does your intervals include the true value of $\pi$?
   - (Bootstrap CI: yes or no?)
-No
+Yes
   - (CLT CI: yes or no?)
 Yes
 - How closely do your bootstrap CI and CLT CI agree?
-  - The mean aligns fairly closely with bootstrap having 3.1008 and CLT having 3.1024.
-However CLT does have a lot more variation compared to bootstrap if we observe their upper and lower bound of the 95% confidence level.
+  - The mean aligns very closely with bootstrap having 3.14 and CLT having 3.1404.
+Their upper and lower bound also allign very closely.
 - Comment on the width of your CI(s).
 Would your estimate of $\pi$ be good enough for roughly estimating an area (e.g., to buy enough paint for an art project)?
 Would your estimate of $\pi$ be good enough for precisely calculating a trajectory (e.g., sending a rocket into orbit)?
-  - Width of bootstrap is a lot narrower than the CLT(range is within 0.06 between upper and lower bound values) , in contrast to CLT’s range is around 0.9.
+  - Width of bootstrap and CLT both have a range of around 0.07
   - (Good enough as a rough estimate?)
 Yes it is good enough for a rough estimate
   - (Good enough as a precise estimate?)
 No it’s still not accurate